On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Application

-We have shown that cognitive performances vary across child groups with diverse sociodemographic and familial characteristics, and the use of auxiliary variables with the ACS study yields slightly different results.
+Our study shows cognitive performance variation across child groups with diverse sociodemographic and familial characteristics, and the use of auxiliary variables with the ACS study yields slightly different results.
 Literature studies show that socioeconomic disadvantage has been linked with cognitive deficits~\citep{cognitive-Bradley02}.
 Since the ABCD study oversamples children with high socioeconomic status, we would expect that the sample data overestimate the overall population mean of cognition test scores.
 We find that both MRP-adjusted or weighted values decrease, which is reasonable.
-This comparison between weighting and MRP can be treated as a sensitivity analysis, where different approaches yield different conclusions, and further investigations are needed for external validation.
-Here, we incorporate auxiliary information into MRP and stress the potentially substantial impacts on inferences due to the sample non-representation.
-The external validity assessment of different findings requires additional information and substantive knowledge, which will be discussed below.
+Incorporating auxiliary information into MRP highlights the potentially substantial impacts of non-representative sampling on inferences.
+This comparison between weighting and MRP is a sensitivity analysis with different approaches yielding different conclusions, requiring further investigations for external validation.
+External validity assessment of different findings requires additional information and substantive knowledge, discussed below.